wayneeseguin/graft/doc/examples.md

 <a name="ex-map-replacement"></a>
 ### Map Replacement

-Due to `spruce`'s ability to arbitrarily merge maps together with little effort, the case of replacing a map completely is a little harder.
+Due to `graft`'s ability to arbitrarily merge maps together with little effort, the case of replacing a map completely is a little harder.
 However, it can still be accomplished: